 |

-Wintergirls by Laurie Halse Anderson Lia and Cassie are best friends, wintergirls frozen in fragile boies, competitors in a deadly contest to see who can be the thinnest.
-But then Cassie suffers the ultimate loss--her life--and Lia is left behind to begin a painful path to recovery, desperately attempting to hold onto the most important thing of all: hope.
+Wintergirls by Laurie Halse Anderson Lia and Cassie are best friends and competitors in a deadly contest to see who can be the thinnest.
+But when Cassie loses her life, Lia is left on a painful path to recovery, desperately trying to hold onto the most important thing of all: hope.
 TEEN REALISTIC ANDERSON LAURIE

 |